vatesfr/terraform-provider-xenorchestra/CONTRIBUTING.md

 - XOA_PASSWORD - the password of the associated user
 - XOA_POOL - The XO pool you want to target when running the tests.
 VMs, storage repositories and other resources will be created / launched on this pool
 - XOA_TEMPLATE - A VM template that has an existing OS **already installed**
+- XOA_ISO - The name of an ISO that exists on the same pool as `XOA_POOL`

 I typically keep these in a ~/.xoa file and run the following before running the test suite